ian-art/obfuscator_dark/README.md

 Replace the placeholders with your actual file paths:

-%icopath%: Path to your icon file (if you have one).
+%icopath%: Path to your icon file (if you have one)
-%verpath%: Path to your version file (if you have one).
+%verpath%: Path to your version file (if you have one)
-%datapath%: Path to any additional data files needed.
+%datapath%: Path to any additional data files needed (choose the icon file)
-%filepath%: Path to your main Python script.
+%filepath%: Path to your main Python script

 Run the following command in your terminal: